mohammadimtiazz/python_histogramFeature/README.md

   Range

-  histFeatureNumpy.py - > here all the features have been measure using numpy histogram lib
+  histFeature() - > here all the features have been measure using numpy histogram lib

+  histFeatureCV() - > here all the features have been measure using openCV histogram lib.
+Added advantage is that a mask can be used for     ignoring certain data during histogram calculation.
+The mask is a binary image.
+It will consider black pixel location for ignoring data.